Features / Browser Frames

 When should I use a browser frame screenshot instead of a raw capture?

-Use a browser frame screenshot when presentation and context matter for launches, changelogs, portfolios, or polished social posts.
+Use a browser frame screenshot when presentation and context matter: launches, changelogs, portfolios, social posts, slide decks, product demos, and stakeholder updates.

 Create better browser screenshots